 In arriving at our opinion, we have assumed and relied upon the accuracy and completeness of the financial and other information used by us without assuming any responsibility for independent verification of such information and have further relied upon the assurances of the managements of Radian and MGIC that they are not aware of any facts or circumstances that would make such information inaccurate or misleading.
-With respect to the financial projections of Radian, upon advice of Radian, we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of Radian as to the future financial performance of Radian.
-However, for the purpose of our analysis, we have also considered the Radian Research Estimates and upon the advice of Radian, we have assumed that such estimates are a reasonable basis upon which to evaluate the future financial performance of Radian and we have also relied on such estimates in rendering our opinion.
+With respect to the financial projections of Radian, upon advice of Radian, we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of Radian, we have assumed that such estimates and upon the advice of Radian, we have assumed that such estimates are a reasonable basis upon which to evaluate the future financial performance of Radian and we have also relied on such estimates in rendering our opinion.
 With respect to the financial projections of MGIC, upon advice of Radian and MGIC, we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of MGIC as to the future financial performance of MGIC.
 However, for the purpose of our analysis, we have also considered the MGIC Research Estimates and upon the advice of Radian and MGIC, we have assumed that such estimates are a reasonable basis upon which to evaluate the future financial performance of MGIC and we have also relied on such estimates in rendering our opinion.
-In addition, upon the advice of Radian, we have assumed that the amounts and timing of the Expected Synergies are reasonable and that the Expected Synergies will be realized substantially in accordance with such estimates.
+In addition, upon the advice of Radian, we have assumed that the Expected Synergies are reasonable and that the Expected Synergies will be realized substantially in accordance with such estimates.
 Upon advice of Radian and its legal and accounting advisors, we have assumed that the merger will qualify as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended, and therefore as a tax-free transaction to the stockholders of Radian.
-In arriving at our opinion, we have not conducted a physical inspection of the properties and facilities of Radian or MGIC and have not made or obtained any evaluations or appraisals of the respective assets or liabilities of Radian or MGIC.
-We are not actuarias and our services did not include actuarial determinations or evaluations by us or an attempt to evaluate actuarial assumptions.
-We have made no analyses of, and express no opinion as to, the adequacy of the reserves for losses and loss adjustment expenses of Radian or MGIC and have relied upon information furnished to us by Radian and MGIC as to the adequacy of such reserves.
-Our opinion necessarily is based upon market, economic and other conditions as they exist on, and can be evaluated as of, the date of this letter.
+In arriving